 - Editing every entry of a data frame with a single command.

-Answer: The different packages used for data mining in R include,
+Answer: The different packages used for data mining in R are as follows:

 - Tm-: It helps to perform data mining.

-- Data.table: It supports faster reading of larger files.
+- Data.table: It enables fast reading of large files.

 - GGplot: It offers various kinds of data visualization plots.